Sales assets your team will actually use

 Your assets aren’t the problem.
 The disconnect is.

-The deck crushed in the launch meeting because everyone was pretending it made sense.
+The deck crushed in the launch meeting.

 Two weeks later?
 Sales quietly stops using it.